EnterpriseDB/mysql_fdw/README.md

 License
 -------
-Copyright (c) 2011 - 2019, EnterpriseDB Corporation
+Copyright (c) 2011-2020, EnterpriseDB Corporation.

 Permission to use, copy, modify, and distribute this software and its documentation for any purpose, without fee, and without a written agreement is